Subgraph nomination: Query by Example Subgraph Retrieval in Networks: Introduction and Background

-Note that a rough upper bound of this is given by $\frac{(1+q)t-(1-p)h}{c}$, and if $(1+q)t+ph<c$, this is strictly less than $1-h/c$. \end{itemize} \end{itemize} \end{theorem} We, perhaps surprisingly, see that there are $p$ and $q$ values that guarantee improvement (over the user-in-the-loop-free setting) in all cases.
+We, perhaps surprisingly, see that there are $p$ and $q$ values that guarantee improvement (over the user-in-the-loop-free setting) in all cases.
 The conditions in part $iii.$ bear further consideration.
 The interaction of $p,q,h,t$ here is nuanced, and is most easily analyzed numerically, as is shown in Figures \ref{fig:numericL} and \ref{fig:numericL2}.
 Letting $L(c,t,h,p,q)$ denote the loss from Theorem \ref{thm:losspq} part (iii) (where we can interpret this in the context of Definition \ref{def:lossfcn} by considering $\bD$ as a $0/1$ oracle dissimilarity function), for $c=50$ we plot the relative loss improvement,

 for $h$ between 1 and 49 (on the $y$-axis), and $t$ between 1 and 49 (on the $x$-axis).
 Different panels correspond to different values of $p$ (varies by row) and $q$ (varies by column).
 Note that in Figures \ref{fig:numericL}, we plot the relative loss in the left panel $R(c,t,h,p,q)$ and $\min(R(c,t,h,p,q),1)$ in the right panel; this truncating aids in distinguishing the areas of improvement from those where $R(c,t,h,p,q)>0$.